zer0cache/matic-docs/docs/validate/mainnet/validator-knowledge-base.md

 If none of this is the issue, then please contact the **Support Team** immediately for assistance.

-**5. I want to setup my validator node on Matic mainnet.
+**5. I want to setup my validator node on Polygon mainnet.
 How do I do that?**

 You can follow the instructions from the below 2 links: